samyilin/dotfiles/README.md

    2. Manage your expectations of what your tool can do and what tool your team expects you to use.
+7. File lock checking, aka race condition.
+Realistically, user should know better to not execute this program in two different shell sessions.

 ## How to Set up and Use